w3cping/storage-policy/README.md

 Sites can limit access to default limits storage by returning a `Storage-Policy` response header of the following form:

-`Storage-Policy: max-age 3600;inactivity-timeout 1800;allow-cookies consent preference;allow-origins example.com `
+`Storage-Policy: type all; max-age 3600; inactivity-timeout 1800; allow-cookies consent preference; allow-origins example.com `

 The header's value contains a **storage policy descriptor**, consisting of one or more **storage policy attributes** separated by semicolons `;`.